 Eligible equipment will meet the following minimum criteria:

-- Equipment is approved for use within RCH and all operating and renovations costs required are already in place.
+- Projects or equipment are approved for use within RCH and all operating and renovations costs required are already in place.

-- Equipment can be received and in operation before October 31, 2021.
+- Projects or equipment can be received and in operation before October 31, 2024.

-- Equipment that enhances a health care provider’s ability to more safely and effectively care for their patients.
+- Projects or equipment that enhances a health care provider’s ability to more safely and effectively care for their patients.

-- Equipment that represents advancement in how care is delivered.
+- Projects or equipment that represents advancement in how care is delivered.

 - Replacement equipment that does not provide innovation will not be considered.
 For example, patient beds and replacement of old equipment with a newer model of the same item will not be considered.

-- Equipment that meets the minimum criteria above and is currently on the RCH Capital Equipment Unfunded List will, by default, be included in the process.
+- Projects or equipment that meets the minimum criteria above and is currently on the RCH Capital Equipment Unfunded List will, by default, be included in the process.

-- Equipment that is not on the RCH Capital Equipment Unfunded List must have approval from Capital Equipment/Planning.
+- Projects or equipment that is not on the RCH Capital Equipment Unfunded List must have approval from Capital Equipment/Planning.

 Preference will be given to:

-- Legacy equipment that has been identified as necessary for the redevelopment of the hospital.
+- Legacy projects or equipment that has been identified as necessary for the redevelopment of the hospital.

-- Equipment that will enhance an existing project or, by supplying the first investment, ensure that a project will go forward that otherwise would not have proceeded.
+- Projects or equipment that will enhance an existing project or, by supplying the first investment, ensure that a project will go forward that otherwise would not have proceeded.

-- Equipment that has the opportunity to change, for the better, the way health care is delivered at RCH, in BC and beyond.
+- Projects or equipment that has the opportunity to change, for the better, the way health care is delivered at RCH, in BC and beyond.

-- Equipment that will be used often, have a high impact on patient outcomes and assist in retaining and recruiting the best staff.
+- Projects or equipment that will be used often, have a high impact on patient outcomes and assist in retaining and recruiting the best staff.

-- Equipment that will have a high impact on patient outcome & experience.
+- Projects or equipment that will have a high impact on patient outcome & experience.

-- Equipment that will provide leveraged level of impact compared to the investment.
+- Projects or equipment that will provide leveraged level of impact compared to the investment.

 - Proposals that demonstrate a high level of support by front line care givers.